mckinsey/vizro/vizro-ai/docs/pages/user-guides/install.md

 By default, `vizro-ai` automatically loads the `.env` file, by searching the current directory and, if it does not find `.env`, the search continues upwards through the directory hierarchy.

-If you would like to customize the `.env` file location and name, you can manually customize the search.
+If you would like to customize the `.env` file location and name, you can manually customize the search to override the default and specify the path and name of a custom `.env` file.

 ??? example "How to override the default location of the .`env` file:"

     ```py
     from dotenv import load_dotenv, find_dotenv